Payrolling of Benefits in Kind (BiK)

 Vinnie is paid his wages once a week.
 Therefore, he is paid 52 times a year.

 Divide the cash equivalent of the BiK by the number of pay days to find out how much you need to payroll each time you pay your employee.
-This amount is known as the “taxable amount of the
+This amount is known as the “taxable amount of the BiK”.

 Add the taxable amount of the BiK to your employee’s pay that you are going to operate PAYE on.

 Deduct or repay tax on the total amount you arrived at in step 4 applying your employee’s tax code in the usual way.
-Continue to operate PAYE in this way for
+Continue to operate PAYE in this way for the remainder of the tax year unless there is a change in your employee’s circumstances or to the BIK that you are providing to your employee.

 Anna operates PAYE as normal and pays the net amount to Vinnie.
-That is
+That is £200 less the tax and NICS due on the total of the pay and BiK.

 How do I work out the cash equivalent?